arizabruno/mares-backend/README.md

 # Mares API

 Welcome to the Mares API, a cutting-edge recommendation system designed to provide personalized suggestions to users.
-This document outlines how to set up and run the API locally, using Docker, and deploy it to Google Cloud Platform (GCP).
+This document outlines how to set up and run the API locally, using Docker, and deploy it to AWS.

 ## Requirements

-Ensure you have the following installed on your system:
 - Python 3.10.6 or higher
 - pip
 - Docker
-- gcloud (for GCP deployment)
+- Terraform
+- AWS Account ()
+- AWS CLI

 ## Setup Instructions